The Mandalorian: Audience viewership

 According to Nielsen, The Mandalorians first season amassed 5.42 billion minutes of viewing time during its seven-week run, topping at 1.15 billion minutes during the week its finale premiered.
 It added 800 million more minutes the week after its finale.
-According to Nielsen, the second season became the most watched streaming television series in the U.S. from December 14 to December 20, with 1.336 billion minutes of viewing time.
+According to Nielsen, the second season became the most watched streaming television series in the U.S. from December 14 to 20, with 1.336 billion minutes of viewing time.
 It also ranked at the fourteenth place on Nielsen's list of most watched streaming television shows and movies of 2020 with 14.5 billion minutes watched during the year.
 The show became the first non-Netflix show that landed at number one on Nielsen's streaming ranker.
 According to Samba TV, the show's second season drew 1.04 million households.
 The Hollywood Reporter reported that The Mandalorian lead Disney+'s live action series with the majority minutes (8.4 billion) came from the eight weeks the second season debuted.

 Critical response

 For the first season, the review aggregator website Rotten Tomatoes reported a 93% approval rating with an average rating of 8/10 based on 338 reviews.
 The website's critical consensus reads, "Action-packed and expertly-crafted—if at times a bit too withholding—The Mandalorian is a welcome addition to the Star Wars universe that benefits greatly from the cuteness of its cargo."
 Metacritic, which uses a weighted average, assigned a score of 70 out of 100 for the season, based on reviews from 29 critics, indicating "generally favorable reviews".

-For the second season, Rotten Tomatoes reported a 93% approval rating with an average score of 8.5/10, based on 451 reviews.
+For the second season, Rotten Tomatoes reported a 93% approval rating with an average score of 8.5/10, based on 449 reviews.
 The site's critical consensus reads: "With fan favorites and fresh faces galore both in front of and behind the camera, The Mandalorians sophomore season solidifies its place as one of Star Warss most engaging and exciting sagas."
 Metacritic assigned a score of 76 out of 100 based on 14 critics, indicating "generally favorable reviews".

-For the third season, Rotten Tomatoes has reported an 85% approval rating with an average score of 7.55/10, based on 240 reviews.
+For the third season, Rotten Tomatoes has reported an 84% approval rating with an average score of 7.55/10, based on 248 reviews.
 The site's critical consensus reads: "Mileage may vary by a couple parsecs as The Mandalorian becomes more and more about the connective tissue of broader Star Wars lore, but this remains one of the most engaging adventures in a galaxy far, far away."
 Metacritic has assigned a score of 70 out of 100 based on 14 critics, indicating "generally favorable reviews".